 For decades, the hard part of building a company was building the thing.
 Engineering was slow, expensive, and required large teams.
-Strategy was comparatively cheap -- anyone with a whiteboard and a weekend could write a business plan.
+Strategy was comparatively cheap.
+Anyone with a whiteboard and a weekend could write a business plan.
+And selling?
+That came later, once the product existed.

 AI has flipped this completely.